Tuesday, September 23, 2025

 Kennedy goes on to Koch's third postulate.
 "The cultured microorganism should cause disease when introduced into a healthy organism."
 Kennedy states on page 198, "No one has tried injecting HIV into a healthy human being [he doesn't mention it, but I assume he is conceding to ethical considerations], but scientists have stuck all kinds of mice and rats and monkeys and chimpanzees, and none of them has gotten anything resembling human AIDS."

 There are several problems with Kennedy's conjecture.
 First, there have been 58 confirmed (and 150 more possible) incidences of accidentally acquiring HIV through working with HIV directly or working with HIV-infected patients, in the latter case, typically through needle stick accidents.
 Secondly, there are a whole number of animal models that can be infected with HIV.
 One problem is that in the natural course, humans take 10 years to come down with a disease effect, and several animals such as mice and rats, mentioned by Kennedy above, do not have that kind of a lifespan.
 Which gets to a point of possible criticism: these animal models that do get used usually have some modification in their genetics, anatomy, or virus to get the virus to function more quickly.
-These modifications could include, for example, transplanting human thymus into the animal (the organ which helps blood cells to differentiate).
+These modifications could include, for example, transplanting human thymus tissue into the animal (the organ which helps blood cells to differentiate).

 Furthermore, there are naturally-occurring immune deficiency virus that directly target certain animals: cats, monkeys, and horses, for example (feline immunodeficiency virus, simian immunodeficiency virus, and equine immunodeficiency virus, respectively.)
 Transmission experiments have be done in these species.
 Beyond the ethics of animal experimentation, one limit to such experiments comes from the fact that larger, longer-lived species are very expensive to test over the course of years.